Residential cycle parking ('Bikehangars') Click to get info

 - Always lock your bicycle when you leave it

-- Use a bike stand or shed if there is one available
+- Use a bike stand or shed if there's one available

 - Lock your bicycle through the frame using two good locks

-- Secure or remove wheels - secure removable parts; lock both the wheels and the frame together and remove smaller parts and accessories that cannot be secured
+- Secure or remove wheels: Secure the removable parts; lock both the wheels and the frame together; remove smaller parts and accessories that can't be secured

 - Lock your bike to an immovable object, such as a bike rack or ground anchors.
-Thieves can remove drainpipes and lift bikes off signposts
+Determined thieves can remove drainpipes and lift bikes over signposts

 - Make the lock and bike hard to move when parked.
 Stop thieves smashing it open by keeping the lock away from the ground.
 Keep the gap between bike and lock small

-- Take out insurance on your bike, either by extending your home contents insurance or by getting a separate policy.
-Cycling organisations (such as the London Cycling Campaign and Cyclists’ Touring Club) and bike shops offer specialist cover
+- Insure your bike, either by extending your home contents insurance or by getting a separate policy.
+Cycling organisations such as the London Cycling Campaign and Cycling UK, and many bike shops offer specialist cover

-- Make a note of the serial number, make and model and keep it with the photograph of the bike
+- Make a note of the serial number, make and model of your bike.
+Keep a photograph of your bike

 - Have the frame security marked.
 Visit the Bike Register website to find out how to mark and protect your bike